microsoft/Kusto-Query-Language/doc/urldecodefunction.md

-description: This article describes url_decode() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: This article describes url_decode() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 12/27/2022
 ---
 # url_decode()

-The function converts encoded URL into a to regular URL representation.
+The function converts encoded URL into a regular URL representation.

-Detailed information about URL decoding and encoding can be found [here](https://en.wikipedia.org/wiki/Percent-encoding).
+For more details information about URL encoding and decoding, see [Percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).

 ## Syntax